Soviet–Afghan War: Raids inside Soviet territory

-In an effort to foment unrest and rebellion by the Islamic populations of the Soviet Union, starting in late 1984 Director of CIA William Casey encouraged Mujahideen militants to mount sabotage raids inside the Soviet Union, according to Robert Gates, Casey's executive assistant and Mohammed Yousef, the Pakistani ISI brigadier general who was the chief for Afghan operations.
-The rebels began cross-border raids into the Soviet Union in spring 1985.
-In April 1987, three separate teams of Afghan rebels were directed by the ISI to launch coordinated raids on multiple targets across the Soviet border and extending, in the case of an attack on an Uzbek factory, as deep as over 10 mi into Soviet territory.
-In response, the Soviets issued a thinly veiled threat to invade Pakistan to stop the cross-border attacks, and no further attacks were reported.
+Afghan mujahideen raids inside the Soviet Union during the Soviet–Afghan War were an effort to foment unrest and rebellion by the Muslim populations of the Soviet Union, starting in late 1984 Director of CIA William Casey encouraged mujahideen militants to mount sabotage raids inside the Soviet Union, according to Robert Gates, Casey's executive assistant and Mohammed Yousef, the Pakistani ISI brigadier general who was the chief for Afghan operations.
+With the help of Britain's MI6, the rebels began cross-border raids into the Soviet Union in spring 1985.